 Background information to the Learning Support Update

 From 2016, in response to this feedback, work began on what was known as the Learning Support Update.
-22 small local improvement projects were run, nationwide, in a variety of schooling and early learning settings.
+Twenty two small local improvement projects were run nationwide in a variety of schooling and early learning settings.
 These trialled a range of new ways to plan and deliver learning support services to children, their parents and whānau in a faster, simpler and more coordinated way.

 The responses from this and earlier feedback from the disability and parent representatives helped us prepare the July 2016 Cabinet paper: Strengthening Inclusion and Modernising Learning Support [PDF, 895 KB].

 Local improvement projects

 Local improvement projects have resulted in new ways of tailoring support to meet needs within a local community.
-Many of the projects focused on simpler and more co-ordinated transitions between early childhood education (ECE) to school.
+Many of the projects focused on simpler and more co-ordinated transitions between early childhood services to school.
 Highlights include:

-Many of those involved in local improvement projects are already benefiting from the new approaches:
+Many of those involved in local improvement projects are already benefiting from the new approaches.
+For example:

-- In Taranaki, Ministry teams, schools, early learning services and Resource Teachers: Learning and Behaviour (RTLB) are actively working and collaborating together to agree on support needs and to better match services to improve students’ outcomes.
+- In Taranaki, Ministry teams, schools, early learning services and Resource Teachers: Learning and Behaviour are actively collaborating to agree on support needs and to better match services to improve students’ outcomes.

-The Learning Support local Improvement projects report gives a snapshot of key features of the projects including strengths and lessons learned.
+The Learning support local improvement projects report provides a snap shot of key features of the projects including strengths and lessons learned.
 There are also examples of projects that have since moved into a business-as-usual approach to service.